Rellotscrewdriver/odd-even-game/ReadMe.md

 We explicitly welcome outside contributors. you can read our <a href="https://github.com/Rellotscrewdriver/my-project-template/blob/master/CODE_OF_CONDUCT.md">CODE_OF_CONDUCT</a> for rules</br>
 and <a href="https://github.com/Rellotscrewdriver/my-project-template/blob/master/CONTRIBUTING.md">CONTRIBUTING</a> for contribution guidelines and coding style

-## Screenshots
-People usually like to see how it looks before downloading the product. currently the screenshots are not available

 ## COPYRIGHT